Beyond Fixed Horizons: A Theoretical Framework for Adaptive Denoising Diffusions: Doob's -transform and time-inversion from random times

 \end{proposition} The interpretation of the time reversal in terms of the $h$-transform has interesting consequences.
 Let us recall the concept of a polar set: for $Z^h$, $A\subseteq \state$ is called \emph{polar} if $\PR_x(Z_t^h\in A\mbox{ for some }t>0 )=0$ for all $x\in\state$.
 Typical examples of polar sets for diffusions are sets on low-dimensional submanifolds.
 For instance, if $Z^h$ is a $d$-dimensional Brownian motion, any set with Hausdorff dimension less than $d-2$ is polar, see e.g. \citet{morters2010brownian}; a related result for general diffusions is also provided in \citet{rama88}.

 \begin{proposition} Assume that the support of the initial distribution $\alpha$ is polar for $Z^h$.
 Then, $\cev{Z^h}$ is killed at the first entry into the support of $\alpha$.
-In particular, the distribution of $\cev{Z^h}$ is entirely characterized by the drift $\cev{b^h}$ and the support of $\alpha$. \end{proposition}
+In particular, the distribution of $\cev{Z^h}$ is entirely characterised by the drift $\cev{b^h}$ and the support of $\alpha$. \end{proposition} \begin{proof} The assumption implies that the starting distribution of ${Z^h}$ lies in a polar set, which is not visited during the rest of the lifetime.
+This means that the time-reversed process $\cev{Z^h}$ only visits this set at the time of killing. \end{proof}